Bhagavata Purana: Sixth Canto

 Consisting of 19 chapters, the sixth canto continues with the dialogue between Sukadeva Gosvami and Pariksit on the banks of the Ganges river.
-A notable additional layer of dialogue is between Yama and his messengers (called the Yamadatas).
+A notable additional layer of dialogue is between Yama and his messengers (called the Yamadutas).
 With the main focus on the battles of the demon-devotee Vrtrasura and his armies against the demigods led by Indra, as well as the life of King Citraketu, topics covered include the: